Risk Arbitrage Today: Whole Foods For Kroger?

 The more conventional mainstream supermarkets have upped their game-Whole Foods CEO John Mackey on a February analyst call.

 Kroger may not be the only possible buyer for Whole Foods.
-Last year Amazon considered making an offer for Whole Foods.
+Last year Amazon (NASDAQ:AMZN) considered making an offer for Whole Foods.

 KCG Holdings

-Two high frequency trading firms are getting together.
+Two high-frequency trading firms are getting together.
 Virtu Financial (NASDAQ:VIRT) is buying KCG Holdings (NYSE:KCG), formerly Knight Capital Group, for $20 per Share or $1.4 billion in cash.

 KCG fits perfectly with Virtu's strategic priorities...offering clients a combination of Virtu and KCG's superior algorithms and proprietary analytical tools-Douglas A. Cifu, Virtu's Chief Executive Officer.